Kimcheemo/PL0Compiler/README.md

 # PL0Compiler
 A compiler that reads a program written in PL/0 and generates code for the Virtual Machine.

-Lezette Leuterio and Hannah Main

-This program attempts to create a Recursive Descent Parser and an Intermediate Code Generator for tiny PL/0.
+This program implements a Recursive Descent Parser and an Intermediate Code Generator for tiny PL/0.
 As well as a compiler driver to combine all of the compiler parts into one single program.

 Example commands: